 What Is Romanesco Broccoli?

-Romanesco, also known as broccoflower or Roman cauliflower, is a chartreuse, unique-looking vegetable and is prized for its appearance and mild flavor.
+Romanesco, also known as broccoflower or Roman cauliflower, is a chartreuse, unique-looking vegetable prized for its appearance and mild flavor.
 It is sometimes assumed to be a hybrid between broccoli and cauliflower but is botanically different (although related).
 The compact flowering head surrounded by leaves resembles its cruciferous cousins, but instead of resembling a small tree, the stalks form spirals.
 These near-perfect fractals, which together form the overall spiral of a head of romanesco, make it an attractive choice at the market.
 The attractive veggie is more expensive than broccoli and cauliflower and is prepared similarly with little prep required beyond a rinse and chop.

 How to Cook With Romanesco Broccoli